nyeno/Frontend-Mentor-Projects/README.md

 ## Newbie Level Project

 ### Social-proof Section
 This was a very basic project for testing how well I understand layout.
+The sections appear as block elements on small screens but use CSS grid on larget screens.
+View the live site [here](https://eno-testimonials.netlify.app/)

+### Testimonials Grid Section
+This was a very basic project for practicing CSS grid as well as media queries.
 View the live site [here](https://eno-social-proof-section.netlify.app/)

 ## Junior Level Projects